The USS Fremont (APA-44) was a Bayfield-class attack transport.

 "My unit was quartered in the aft troop compartment and witnessed asbestos floating in the atmosphere therein throughout our cruise", said Donald C., a veteran exposed to asbestos while serving in the U.S. Navy.

+"Everybody got sick and I was one of them.
+I think it was asbestos.
+I'm 85 years old now I also was a writer and a photographer so I took a lot of pictures", said another Navy veteran exposed to asbestos on the USS Fremont (APA-44).
 For a long time, the people serving in the U.S. Navy were exposed to a toxic mineral called asbestos without having been informed of the dangers that working in the proximity of such substance would do to their health.

 Asbestos only really becomes a problem when it is in fiber form, meaning that any renovation or demolition work that occurred on the ship was likely to create asbestos dust that was easy to breathe in, swallow and carry around on clothing to various parts of the vessel.
 Once inside the body, the asbestos fibers start irritating the thin lining of organs such as the lungs, the heart, and the abdomen, potentially leading to various forms of cancer after up to 50 years of latency.